Translated by Yukina Sekine

 Written by Ayako Motokimida

-Rice balls ("onigiri") can be bought at any supermarket and convenience store.
-Learn how to open the special package that keeps them fresh, and enjoy these delicious and healthy snacks!
+Rice balls ("onigiri") can be bought at any supermarket and convenience store and come in all kinds of varieties.
+Learn how to open the special packages that keeps them fresh, and enjoy these delicious and healthy snacks!

-Onigiri are usually made at home, but they can also be bought at supermarkets and convenience stores for a very cheap price.
+Onigiri are often made at home for putting in bento lunches for people of all ages, but they can also be bought at supermarkets and convenience stores for a very cheap price of around 100 to 200 yen.

 However, those who are not accustomed to eating convenience store onigiri might be struggling to open their package.